-Signs of activity should start within 24-48 hours, and continue for several days.
+Signs of activity should start within 24 - 48 hours, and continue for several days and should be complete after 10- 14 days provided fermentation has stopped.
 The foamy head (called krausen) that occurred during active fermentation will fall back into the beer and settle on the bottom.
 There should be a "krausen ring" around the fermenter where the krausen reached during that time.
 Allow the beer to sit and clear a few more days right where it is.
 You can take a reading with your hydrometer set up, using a sanitized wine thief or your racking cane.
 This reading is to be your "Final Gravity", also known as FG.
 In at least two days, check it again.
 If it is the same, the beer can be bottled.
-If you are making a hoppy beer that calls for dry hops, this is the stage in which they will be added.

-Beer requires patience.
-There are advantages to waiting a total of about 21 days to bottling your beer.
+If you are making a hoppy beer that calls for dryhops, this is the stage in which they will be added.
+While we're sure you are eager to try your new beer there are advantages to waiting a total of about 21 days to bottling your beer.
 The beer will be clearer, so there will be less sediment in the bottles, and the beer will be conditioning as it sits so the flavor will be improved.